flint-bot/flint/README.md

 ### Sending Messages Directly to Spark User in a 1:1 Direct Room

+_Note: This will likely be changing once conversation engine is added.._

 While replying to user initiated messages is the primary function of the `flint.hears` method, you can also send messages directly to a user by email address.
 This can be done from the `bot` or `flint` classes.